Su5eD/Somnia-Awoken/README.md

 ### Credits

-Credit goes to MALfunction84 and Kingrunes, authors of the original Somnia.
+Credit goes to MALfunction84 and Kingrunes, authors of the original Somnia mod.

 ## Getting started
 All information is available on our [wiki](https://github.com/Su5eD/Somnia/wiki).